FrankFK/FrankFK.github.io/_posts/2022-07-23-turtle-graphics-spirograph.md

 * On Jürgen Köller's website [Mathematische Basteleien][KoellerStartseite] you will find over a hundred articles with information on polygons, stars, spirograph curves, other curves and many other interesting mathematical objects.
 If you want to draw other mathematical objects with C# graphics, you will definitely find something there.
 * While writing this post, I came across the [Spiro Project](https://wjschne.github.io/spiro/articles/HowToUse/spiro.html).
 It's written in a completely different programming language, but what impressed me was what you can do with Spirograph curves.

+### Comment on this post ❤️

+I am very interested in what readers think of this post and what ideas or questions they have.
+The easiest way to do this is to respond to my [anonymous survey](https://forms.office.com/r/jAPs4jM0iu).

 <!-- Links -->

 [SpirographWikipedia]: https://en.wikipedia.org/wiki/Spirograph "Spirograph - Wikipedia"